Oracle Real Application Testing – Solution to Test Oracle DB Before Moving to Production

 We capture these statements in a SQL Tuning Set and feed this SQL Tuning Set to the SQL Performance Analyzer.

-Since the Analyzer consumes a lot of resources on your system, we always recommend having them run on a test or a UAT system.
-To run it on a test system we would have to export the SQL Tuning set which we have already created in production into the test system.
+Since the Analyzer consumes a lot of resources in your system, we always recommend having them run on a test or a UAT system.
+To run it on a test system, we would have to export the SQL Tuning set which we have already created in production into the test system.

 After having created the SQL Performance Analyzer task and the SQL Tuning Set, we need to build the infrastructure on the Test system.

-Similar to Pre-Change SQL performance Trial, we can create Post-Change SQL performance Trial using either Enterprise Manager or APIs (in-built procedures).
+Similar to the Pre-Change SQL performance Trial, we can create a Post-Change SQL performance Trial using either Enterprise Manager or APIs (in-built procedures).

-Similarly, we can test various workloads with various system changes and make sure that we test each one of them prior to having them implemented in production.
+Similarly, we can test various workloads with different system changes and make sure that we test each one of them before having them implemented in production.

 The workflow illustrated above can be graphically represented as shown below.